freqtrade/freqtrade/docs/hyperopt.md

 When you want to test an indicator that isn't used by the bot currently, remember to add it to the `populate_indicators()` method in `hyperopt.py`.

+## Loss-functions

+Each hyperparameter tuning requires a target.
+This is usually defined as a function, which get's closer to 0 for increasing values.

+By default, freqtrade uses a loss function we call `legacy` - since it's been with freqtrade since the beginning and optimizes for short trade duration.

+This can be configured by using the `--loss <value>` argument.
+Possible options are:

+* `legacy` - The default option, optimizing for short trades and few losses.
+* `sharpe` - using the sharpe-ratio to determine the quality of results
+* `custom` - Custom defined loss-function [see next section](#using-a-custom-loss-function)

 ### Using a custom loss function

 To use a custom loss function, make sure that the function `hyperopt_loss_custom` is defined in your custom hyperopt class.